So you’re wondering how to publish a book and if Amazon self-publishing is the way to go.

 That said, I also want to take a quick detour into why I primarily publish ebooks.

-This post is all about ebooks because with the exception of the first two books I published – which I’m not taking down because the Amazon listing never goes away – I’m moving to an entirely electronic format.
+This post is mostly about ebooks because with the exception of the first two books I published – which I’m not taking down because the Amazon listing never goes away – I’m moving to an entirely electronic format.

 If I ever decide to go the traditional publishing route, which I have not yet explored, I will also rethink it – and with the high-quality processes to which I would have access at that point, I think I would be much more comfortable with it.
 If I felt confident that the product would be of a caliber I myself would want to keep forever, I’d be much more comfortable putting that book out into the world.